Launching The Fancy Me

 Discovering Her Dimensions

-The story took on a more personal note when I discovered an invoice for the Fancy Me in our great grandfather’s papers.
+This story about the Fancy Me took on a more personal note when I discovered an invoice for the vessel in my great grandfather’s papers.

-You can find it at the Road Town Public Library or the Lavity Stout Community College bookstore.
+You can find it at the Lavity Stout Community College bookstore on Tortola.

 Follow Our Blog!